ctjdr/vscode-apprt-bundles/docs/index.md

 Version [0.2.0](updates/v0.2.0.html) was released on Nov, 27th 2020!
 {: .fs-4 .fw-700}

-# Visual Studio Code extension for apprt bundles
+# Visual Studio Code extension for app.rt bundles

 This extension supports you writing and navigating *manifest.json* files plus working with bundles in general.